 They may not all be in iron chains.
 They may not work on plantations.
-They could live in your state.
+But they could live in your state.
 They could live in your neighborhood.
 They could live across the street.
-They could live in your house.
+Or they could live in your house.
 They could be your son!
-Your daughter!
+They could be your daughter!

 No doubt, to many, that word conjures up images of boats full of Africans, cotton farms in the South, sprawling plantations, and the cause of a violent, bloody war.
 Did that war really end slavery?
 Did the legislation created after that war really end slavery?
 It is estimated that over 20 million men, women, boys, and girls worldwide, are currently slaves today.